worker8/AccordionView/README.md

 ##### data count
 `getItemCount` on the other hand tells `AccordionView` how many items you have.

-### Technical Details
+### The Implementation Details of AccordionView
-Please refer to this blog post where I described in depth:
+Refer to this blog post where I described in depth:

 https://bloggie.io/@_junrong/the-making-of-accordionview-using-constraintlayout